nBoeninger/Neos/README.md

 ![alt text](./pics/neos_2.jpeg)

 # Project Neos
 Project Neos is a collection of C/C++ Libraries.
+Are there faster librariers ?
+Yes.
+Are the more flexiable librariers ?
+Of course.
+But this is mine and i enjoy working on it :)

 ## Vision
 The Vision of Neos is to support the devlopment of embedded systems.
 The Neos Project can be used as a base project, providing some libraries I find usefull for developing embedded software.